Rath2601/core_java/README.md

 ## **ENCAPSULATION**:

-* Encapsulation is the mechanism of restricting access to certain components of an object and only exposing a controlled interface to the outside world.
+* Encapsulation is useful when you don’t expose raw fields, but control access through behavior.

 ### Benefits of Encapsulation